ESMValGroup/ESMValTool_Tutorial/_episodes/06-debugging.md

   cat main_log.txt
 ~~~

+If you encounter an error and don’t know what it means, it is important to read the log information.
+Sometimes knowing where the error occurred is enough to fix it, even if you don’t entirely understand the message.
+However, note that you may not always be able to find the error or fix it.
+In that case, ESMValTool community helps you figure out what went wrong.

 > ## Different log files
 >
 > In the ``run`` directory, there are two log files ``main_log_debug.txt`` and ``main_log.txt``.